PART 1

 The central Kenyan County of Kirinyaga is one of the top agricultural regions in Kenya.
 Farmers here are known to supply their produce to various places including exports.
 It takes approximately two hours to Kagio town where we meet farmers who are using pesticides in Mukithi village.

 Joshua Muremi is an agro-dealer and a tomato and rice farmer.
-He is one of the few farmers who are aware of the dangerous molecules and is worried if something is not done in the next 10 years, a disaster would strike with venom.
+He is one of the few farmers who are aware of the dangerous molecules and is worried if something is not done in the next 10 years, a disaster will strike with venom.

 He mentions acephate, mancozeb, and chlorpyrifos molecules.
 He says snails have become stubborn in his rice field and uses chlorpyrifos molecule products to control them.
 “I am very much aware that these pesticides are harmful but what else do I use, I need to make a living.”

 Muremi notes with a lot of concern that decades ago bananas were not sprayed.
-“We are spraying bananas with imadacloprid molecule injected into banana flowers to control thrips,” he says with a lot of concern.
+“We are spraying bananas with imidacloprid molecule injected into banana flowers to control thrips,” he says with a lot of concern.

 Leah Wangui a mother of two and also a vendor at Kagio market similarly uses most of these pesticides to spray on her farm.
 She has planted kale and pepper which she sells to local buyers.

-“I just walk to the nearest agrovet shop to get the pesticides, I mix and spray them by myself to minimize costs.”
+“I just walk to the nearest agro vet shop to get the pesticides, I mix and spray them by myself to minimize costs.”

 She confides that she is aware that crops should be harvested at least 3 to 7 days after spraying but at times she is forced to harvest immediately after.